Frugal Living — The Ultimate 2022 Guide

 Swapping credit cards can save you hundreds.

-A balance transfer with 0% interest will enable you to swap what you have owing from one card to another, but with the bonus of not having to pay interest for a set time (usually 12–18 months).
+A balance transfer with 0% interest will enable you to swap what you have owing from one card to another, but with the bonus of not paying interest for a set time (usually 12–18 months).

 This will enable you to clear your balance interest-free.